 Online Consultation fee £45.00.

-Clients can cancel or reschedule an appointment anytime, as long 24 hours notice is provided to allow sufficient time for cancelled appointments to be offered to other clients who are waiting for appointments.
-If you cancel an appointment with less than 24 hours notice, or fail to show up you will be charged for the appointment.
+You can cancel or reschedule an appointment anytime, as long 24 hours notice is provided to allow sufficient time for cancelled appointments to be offered to other clients who are waiting for appointments.
+If you cancel an appointment with less than 24 hours notice, or fail to show there is a charge for the appointment.

 These are the counselling session times/availability that we offer: